The Pomodoro Technique for Writers

-- In your short break, make sure to get up and move around.
+- During the short breaks, get up and move around.
 Do a few small stretching exercises.
 Walk around the garden or up and down the stairs.

 - A bit of cleaning or tidying up is a good use of five minutes.